This advice applies to England. Change country

 The Welsh Government has made it possible for local authorities in Wales to suspend the right to buy or to acquire in areas of housing pressure.
 This means that if you are a social housing tenant in Wales and want to buy your home at some time in the future, you may find you are no longer allowed to do so.

 In Northern Ireland, most Housing Executive and housing association tenants have the right to buy their home at a discount after living in it for five years under the Right to Buy scheme.
 Under equity sharing you can buy 25% or more of your property and pay rent on the rest.

-For more information about the right to buy or the right to acquire your home in England, Wales and Northern Ireland, see Buying a home, and in Scotland see Scottish Government guide to your right to buy your home.
+For more information about the right to buy or the right to acquire your home in England, Wales and Northern Ireland, see Buying a home.

 Shared ownership schemes are intended to help people who cannot afford to buy a suitable home in any other way.
 You usually share ownership of the property with a local authority or housing association.
 You pay rent to the landlord for part of the property and a mortgage on the rest.
 You will usually be able to buy further shares in the property at a later date.

 To qualify for the scheme you must usually be a first time buyer, and priority is given to local authority or housing association tenants.
 Other people in housing need may also be considered for the scheme.
 You must be able to get your own mortgage to meet the purchase costs on a percentage of the property.